As marchers and civil rights leaders seek to humanize the man killed by deputies in Elizabeth City, it’s white folks who need to be listening.

 Andrew couldn’t possibly have known enough people to fill that megachurch in Elizabeth City this week, or to fill downtown Elizabeth City’s streets each night since his shooting in April.
 Those folks are there because they see not just Andrew’s shooting, but the inequalities for Black Americans that endure from birth to education to housing to jobs to the voting booth and, finally, to death, the inequalities that chase them like a spectre.

-“To many people, this is just another Black body,” Bakari Sellers, the former South Carolina lawmaker turned political analyst, added this week in Elizabeth City.
+“To many people, this is just another Black body,” Bakari Sellers, the former South Carolina lawmaker turned racial justice advocate, said this week in Elizabeth City.
 “But to us, it’s a brother, father, and a nephew.”

 At the conclusion of a Sunday march and rally on the steps of Pasquotank County’s public safety building, which houses the local sheriff’s office, North Carolina’s pre-eminent civil rights leader William Barber II did something he doesn’t normally do.
-He turned to address one person.
+He turned to address one person, Andrew’s son Khalil.

-“Andrew Brown, let us not let America forget, was a man,” the preacher said to Andrew’s son.
+“Andrew Brown, let us not let America forget, was a man,” the preacher said.
 “Your daddy, Khalil, was a man.”

 Barber might have been addressing Khalil, but the white folks in the crowd knew who Barber was really speaking to.